St. Louis Healthy Corner Store Project

-The St. Louis Healthy Corner Store Project is currently working with the following healthy corner stores and community partners.
-Stop by any one of our participating Healthy Corner Stores!
+The St. Louis Healthy Corner Store Project works with stores and community partners throughout the city of St. Louis.
+Stop by one of our participating stores!

-- Regal Food III (4200 Shaw Ave, Shaw neighborhood) & the Shaw Neighborhood Improvement Association
+- Shaw Market (formerly called Regal Food III, 4200 Shaw Ave., Shaw neighborhood) & the Shaw Neighborhood Improvement Association

-- Minnesota Market (formerly called Penny Saver, 3301 Minnesota Ave, Benton Park West neighborhood) and the Benton Park West Neighborhood Association
+- El Torito & LaCarniceria (2753 Cherokee St. & 2800 Cherokee St., Benton Park West neighborhood) & the Benton Park West Neighborhood Association

 - B&B Supermarket (954 Goodfellow, West End neighborhood) & the West End Healthy Neighborhood Store Team

-- Express Market (3016 Dr. Martin Luther King Dr., JeffVanderLou neighborhood) & the St. Louis Community Empowerment Foundation (coming soon)
+- Express Market (3016 Dr. Martin Luther King Dr., JeffVanderLou neighborhood) & Community Renewal & Development, Inc.

-The St. Louis Healthy Corner Store Project was launched in early 2011 to improve access to healthy foods in St. Louis neighborhoods.
-The project is directed through a collaboration of the City of St. Louis Department of Health and the Department of Public Safety, University of Missouri Extension and the St. Louis Development Corporation.
-Funding for this project was provided in part by the Missouri Foundation for Health, a philanthropic organization whose vision is to improve the health of the people in the communities it serves.
-In partnership with communities and corner store owners, the St. Louis Healthy Corner Store Project will deliver a comprehensive approach that combines nutrition education and greater availability of affordable, nutritious food.
+Funding for this project was provided in part by the Missouri Department of Health and Senior Services and Missouri Foundation for Health.
+The Missouri Foundation for Health is a philanthropic organization whose vision is to improve the health of the people in the communities it serves.
+Additional assistance provided by CDBG funding, through the St. Louis Development Corporation and the Community Development Agency.
+In partnership with communities and corner store owners, the St. Louis Healthy Corner Store Project delivers a comprehensive approach that combines community development, small business support, nutrition education and greater availability of affordable, nutritious food.